• facebook

 Certificates

-• Self-signed certificates: Self-signed certificates function exclusively on a solitary computer; any other interconnected computers will not recognize them unless you manually establish trust in the certificate.
+• Self-signed certificates – The self-signed certificates work on a single computer; other networked computers do not accept them until you manually trust the certificate.

 Office Online Server

-Office Online Server allows Outlook on the Web users with Exchange accounts to view attachments without the need for downloading.
-While Exchange 2019 accounts do not inherently demand this functionality, you have the option to enable it manually.
+Office Online Server enables the Exchange accounts connected in Outlook on the Web to view attachments without downloading them.
+Although Exchange 2019 accounts do not require such a feature, you can enable it manually.

 Split DNS